mrisher/smtp-sts/spec.md

 * Count: The number of times the error was encountered.
 * Hostname: The hostname of the recipient MX.

-Note that the failure types are non-exclusive; an aggregate report may contain overlapping counts of failure types where a single send attempt encountered multiple errors.
+Note that the failure types are non-exclusive; an aggregate report MAY contain overlapping counts of failure types where a single send attempt encountered multiple errors.

-When sending failure reports, sending MTAs should not honor SMTP STS or DANE TLSA failures.
+When sending failure reports, sending MTAs MUST NOT honor SMTP STS or DANE TLSA failures.

 # Policy Authentication